Immersive Learning Environments – Howard Junior School

 Immersive learning environments can have a big impact on pupils.
 Just ask Gregory Hill, headteacher at Howard Junior School in Kings Lynn.

 Howard Junior school has a reputation for offering an exciting, interactive and dynamic learning environment.
 For this reason, Global tech giant, Apple, has recognised the school as a ‘Distinguished School’.
 That means it offers “continuous innovation in learning, teaching and the school environment”.
-Furthermore, Apple says its Distinguished Schools are some of the most innovative schools in the world.
+In fact, Apple says its Distinguished Schools are some of the most innovative schools in the world.

 “As educators, we have a responsibility and opportunity to empower students to accelerate and personalise their learning.
 We can achieve this by enabling them to engage and collaborate with their peers, their community and the real world.” – Gregory Hill